ga4gh/vrs/docs/source/schema.rst

 .. figure:: images/schema-current.png

-   **VR Schema Diagram**
+   **VRS Schema Diagram**

-   The VR Schema describes multiple composite objects, which are grouped under four abstract classes: :ref:`Variation`, :ref:`Location`, :ref:`State`, and :ref:`Interval`.
+   The VRS Schema describes multiple composite objects, which are grouped under four abstract classes: :ref:`Variation`, :ref:`Location`, :ref:`State`, and :ref:`Interval`.
 These classes and their relationships to the representation of Variation are